Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 aitmiy ; ddaTuv

-## At the next step, you can translate that Old Persian transcription to modern Persian by [Chat-GPT](https://chatgpt.com/):
+## At the next step, you can translate that Old Persian transcription to modern languages by [Chat-GPT](https://chatgpt.com/):

+Translate to Modern Persian: